Pilot scheme allows Africans in England to test for HIV by post

 HIV and sexual health charity Terrence Higgins Trust and the Health Protection Agency are co-launching a pilot project that will allow Africans living in England to access HIV home sampling kits by post.

 From 30th January, Africans will be able to visit Terrence Higgins Trust’s website (www.tht.org.uk/postaltest) and request delivery of an HIV home sampling kit.
 The service is free and confidential.
 The user is asked to provide a finger-prick of blood, which they then send to the lab for testing.
-Users should receive their result within a week of them returning the sample, either by text message (if the result is negative) or with a telephone call to provide support and refer to specialist HIV services (if the result is reactive).
+Users should receive their result within two weeks of them returning the sample, either by text message (if the result is negative) or with a telephone call to provide support and refer to specialist HIV services (if the result is reactive).

 The pilot has been set up to provide an alternative method of testing for those who are unable to access their local sexual health clinic or who want a more private way to test.